KryptonNerd/KryptonNerd/README.md

-- 👋 Hi, I’m @KryptonNerd
+- 👋 Hi, I’m @KryptonNerd.
+I'm a postgraduate research student in tissue engineering and regenerative medicine.
 - 👀 I’m interested in biomedical engineering, image processing, bioinformatics, and machine learning.
 - 🌱 I’m currently learning FEBio
 - 💞️ I’m looking to collaborate on anything that looks fun!